+Literature:

 Hix, S. and C. Lord (1997), Political parties in the EU, Palgrave MacMillan.
 Judge, D. and D. Earnshaw (2008), The European Parliament, Palgrave MacMillan, 2nd ed.
 Marks, G. and M. R. Steenbergen (2004)(eds.), European integration and political conflict in the EU, Cambridge Univ.
 Press.

-Master Course - The Evolution of a European Public Sphere - Dr. Jörg Waldmann, Thursday, 14:30 - 16:00, weekly, building 23.02.U1.61 elective (alt. course Political Parties), starting April 5 There are many barriers to a real European public sphere.
+Master Course - The Evolution of a European Public Sphere - Dr. Jörg Waldmann

+Thursday, 14:30 - 16:00, weekly, building 23.31.U1.66 elective (alt. course Political Parties), starting April 11

+There are many barriers to a real European public sphere.
 Should they be overcome, and if yes, how?
 In which sectors of society we are already living in a European public sphere?
 The course starts with elaborating on the theoretical implications of public spheres.
 Yet the main part of the seminar is devoted to case studies which touch upon very different aspects of society (culture, economy, sports, media, habits etc.).

 The course is delivered through a combination of assigned readings, group research and presentations.
 With the help of groups, students will explore the Europeanization of the public sphere in a variety of fields.

 Certificates of attendance require participation in group presentations or minor research projects.
 The module is assessed by oral examinations.
 A detailed course outline, further information and relevant literature will be provided via course website.

 Literature:

 Eriksen, E.O. and John Erik Fossum (2000)(eds), Democracy in the European Union: Integration through deliberation?
 London: Routledge.

 Shore, C. (2000), Building Europe.
 The cultural politics of European integration, Taylor Francis Publ.

-Master Course - Idea(I)s of Europe: The Historical Perspective - Oliver Kiechle M.A.
-Wednesday, 08:30 - 10:00, introduction: 04.04., 11.04.; blockseminar: 29.06., 06.07. the location can be found in the pdf-file elective (alt.
-Law) From Antiquity until the European Union of nowadays, Europe has always been an object of ideas and projections, even fantasies.
+Master Course - Idea(I)s of Europe: The Historical Perspective - Dr. Oliver Kiechle

+Thursday, 08:30 - 10:00, introduction: 11.04., 18.04.; blockseminar: 17.05., 18.05.
+The location can be found in the pdf-file elective (alt.
+Law), starting April 11

+From Antiquity until the European Union of nowadays, Europe has always been an object of ideas and projections, even fantasies.
 In the first part of the seminar we will discuss this different concepts of Europe in history with their respective ideas of the characteristics and borders of Europe.

 In a second part we will take a closer look on structural evolutions in European history.
 This will cover for example economical and cultural developments, but also changes of society with their associated ideologies.

 The seminar is based on the discussion about assigned readings from the relevant academic literature, students are therefore expected to prepare a reading diary for each lesson to have a basis for the discussions.

 Literature:

-Guerrina, Roberta: Europe: history, ideas and ideologies, London 2002.
+Guerrina, Roberta : Europe: history, ideas and ideologies, London 2002.
 Pagden, Anthony (ed.): The Idea of Europe: from Antiquity to the European Union, Washington 2002.

-Master Course - European Corporate and Competition Law - Ingrid C. Schneck, Prof. Dr. Christian Kersting Monday, 16.30 - 18.00: 23.04., Monday 16.30 - 20.00: 07.05., 21.05., 04.06, 25.06.
-Thursday + Friday, 24. + 25.05.
+Master Course - European Corporate and Competition Law - Ingrid C. Schneck, Prof. Dr. Christian Kersting

-the location can be found in the pdf-file

-elective (alt. course History)
+Monday, 16.30 - 20.00: 29.04, 13.05., 27.05., 10.06., 24.06., Monday 16.30 - 20.00: 07.05., 21.05., 04.06, 25.06.
+Thursday + Friday, 8.30 - 12.00: 06.06. + 07.06.
+The location can be found in the pdf-file elective (alt. course History), starting April 29

 The course provides a basic overview concerning the core areas of the Common Market and its legal framework beyond the fundamental freedoms.
 These core areas are

 - 1. European Corporate Law

 - 2. Antitrust Law

 - 3. Merger Control Law

 - 4. State Aid Law

 - 5. Public Procurement Law

 Each area will be briefly presented with its legal cornerstones.
 The course is taught by two different lecturers specialized in the respective areas.

 Students do not need legal experience for this course.